SBCTC Policy Manual

 For some ungraded courses a specific fee is required to be charged.
 For others, colleges have discretion in setting the rates (see WAC 131-28-026).
 All ungraded course fees are operating fees (see RCW 28B.15.031).

-Tuition and fee charges for enrollment in a combination of graded and ungraded courses is the sum of the standard tuition (and surcharge, if any) for the graded courses and/plus the rate(s) specified for the ungraded courses.
+Tuition and fee charges for enrollment in a combination of graded and ungraded courses is the sum of the standard tuition for the graded courses and/plus the rate(s) specified for the ungraded courses.

 5.90.40 Contract Courses